benjie/.dev/pages/graphql/errors.md

-or because application development and server development are handled by separate teams, or if you have too many server-only domain errors, then I think both options 2 and 3 are valid; I'd lean gently towards option 3 for its flexibilty, power, and simplicity, but option 2 does have the advantage of modelling essentially a `Result` type in the schema, forcing application developers to handle the polymorphism to be able to access the result data.
+or because application development and server development are handled by separate teams, or if you have too many server-only domain errors, then I think both options 2 and 3 are valid; I'd lean gently towards option 3 for its flexibility, power, and simplicity, but option 2 does have the advantage of modelling essentially a `Result` type in the schema, forcing application developers to handle the polymorphism to be able to access the result data.